dazuma/toys/toys/README.md

     toys greet --help

+It matters where you put the `.toys.rb` file.
+If you are in the same directory as the file, you have access to the tools you defined.
+And if you cd down into a subdirectory, you will still have access, because Toys searches up the directory tree.
+But if you cd up to a parent directory, Toys will no longer find the file.
+So by writing different `.toys.rb` files in different directories, you can "scope" your tools to the projects where they apply.
+(You might notice this is similar to how Rake searches for `Rakefile`s!)

+If you want to define "global" tools that apply anywhere, write a `.toys.rb` file either in your home directory, or in the system config directory (usually `/etc`).
+Toys always searches these directories.

 ### A more sophisticated example

 Let's take a look at another example that exercises some of the features you're